Intrauterine Insemination

 If anovulatory, it would be necessary to take a trigger shot.
 Alternatively, the timing of your ovulation can be measured (though not as accurately) with an ovulation predictor kit.

-Your IUI procedure will be scheduled 12-36 hours after your trigger injection or positive test on your ovulation predictor kit.
+Your IUI procedure will be scheduled 12-36 hours after your trigger injection or with your ovulation predictor kit.

 Like most other procedures, IUIs do come with some risks.